 Back to timeline

 Muriel sat two sets of exams for entry to Somerville College: firstly, the ‘Entrance Exam’ in June 1913, and then, secondly, ‘Responsions’ in September 1913.
 ‘Responsions’ were qualifying exams to ensure that students were at a certain standard in Latin, Greek and Mathematics before starting their courses.
 She must have passed these exams because she went up to Somerville for the Hilary Term – beginning in January 1914 – having been accepted to read English.
-She was to enjoy just six months of ‘peace’ before Britain entered the First World War.
+She was to enjoy just seven months of ‘peace’ before Britain entered the First World War.

 By Oxford University standards, Somerville was a very young college when Muriel joined it.
 All-male colleges had been in existence for centuries – for example, Balliol College was founded in 1263.
 The history of Somerville begins in 1878, when a committee was formed to establish a single Hall of Residence for women in Oxford.
 It soon became evident, however, that some of the committee were in favour of a Hall under Church control whilst others desired an undenominational approach.
 As a result, two Halls were opened in October 1879: Lady Margaret Hall, which was under Church control, and Mary Somerville Hall – named after a distinguished scientist, Mary Somerville, whose family kindly allowed their arms to be borne by the Hall.

-The period from the establishment of Somerville as a Hall of Residence to the year when Muriel arrived was one of significant expansion: buildings were extended and new ones added; College status was achieved in 1894; and student numbers increased from just twelve private students at the start to one hundred by 1914.
+The period from the establishment of Somerville as a Hall of Residence to the year when Muriel arrived was one of significant expansion: buildings were extended and new ones added; College status was achieved in 1894; and student numbers increased from just twelve private students at the start to one hundred and eleven by 1914.
 Even so, it would be another six years before women could be granted proper degree status, despite the fact that they were already studying to degree level and taking the same examinations as the men.

 Soon after settling in at Somerville, Muriel became a member of the Mutual Admiration Society (MAS).
 The MAS had been formed two years earlier, on 6th November 1912, by a group of first year students, including Dorothy L Sayers, who gathered together in one of the student’s rooms, sharing hot cocoa and toasted marshmallows, “to read aloud our literary efforts and to receive and deliver criticism.”
 They brought stories, poems, essays, plays, and fables, and they received far more than merely criticism.
 In the firelight, over economical treats, they created a space in which they could grow beyond the limitations of Edwardian girlhood and become complex, creative adults with a radically capacious notion of what it might mean to be both human and female.
 It was Dorothy L Sayers, who coined the name for the group - arguing that, if they didn’t give themselves that title, the rest of the College would.
 From its inception, the MAS achieved a certain notoriety, and membership was sought even by senior years.
 Election to the MAS was decided by the members on the merit of an original entry in prose or verse.
 A comment made by a member on Muriel St Clare Byrne, when she was admitted in May 1914, was “An awfully nice child who writes quite good stuff”!

-Whilst the female students at Somerville were not discouraged from such informal activities as the MAS, which just involved women.
-The rules with regard to members of the opposite sex were more than a little restrictive.
+Whilst the female students at Somerville were not discouraged from such informal activities as the MAS, which just involved women, the rules with regard to members of the opposite sex were more than a little restrictive.
 Thus, when Muriel was at Somerville, female students had to be chaperoned when entertaining men!
 Until 1893, female students were not even allowed to attend lectures without a chaperon, but, by 1921, the rules had been relaxed to the extent that female students could entertain men at Somerville in a public and authorised way; such as at dances, tea-parties, tennis-parties, and at meetings or debates.

 The MAS effectively ceased as a student Society at Somerville in 1915 due to factors such as the disruption created by the First World War and the departure of several founder members - including Dorothy L Sayers - either as a result of completing their studies or wishing to volunteer for war work.
 Nevertheless, many of the members of the MAS kept in contact throughout their lives and continued to share their work and to offer criticism to one another.
 At a meeting many years later, one of the members of the MAS suggested that the initials now stood for ‘Middle Aged Spread’!